thislooksrare/looksrare-aggregator/README.md

-# 21 dao
+# frontend

-This is the frontend for the 21 dao website.
-The 21 dao is a not for profit dao that supports artists and art on the Solana blockchain.
-Decisions are made by voting/council members of the dao.
+This is the frontend for the looks rare dao website and is based on the work of 21dao

 ## Auction and listing data

-Auction and listing data is sourced from Exchange.Art, Formfunction and Holaplex and is served by the 21 dao API..
+Auction and listing data is sourced from Exchange.Art, Formfunction and Holaplex and is served by the dao API..

 ## Getting started